Extended Reduced-Form Framework for Non-Life Insurance

 \section{Introduction}

 In this paper we propose a general framework for modeling an insurance liability cash flow in continuous time, by extending the classic reduced-form setting for credit risk and life insurance.
 In particular, we consider a nontrivial dependence structure between the reference filtration $\Fb$ and insurance internal filtration $\Hb$.
 The global information flow available to the insurance company is represented by $\Gb = \Fb \vee \Hb$.
 In this way, we obtain for the first time a framework in continuous time for non-life insurance, where filtration dependence is taken into account.
 In view of the development of insurance-linked derivatives, which offer the possibility of transferring insurance risks to the financial market, this bottom-up modeling approach can be used for pricing and hedging both life and non-life insurance liabilities in hybrid financial and insurance markets.
-As an application of the general framework structure, we derive pricing formulas for non-life insurance claims by taking into account the role of inflation under the benchmark approach, which was introduced in \cite{Pla3}, \cite{Bia-Cre} and \cite{Bia-Zha}.
+As an application of the general framework structure, we derive pricing and hedging formulas for non-life insurance claims by taking into account the role of inflation under the benchmarked risk minimization approach, as introduced in \cite{Pla3}, \cite{Bia-Cre} and \cite{Bia-Zha}.